I'm Honey!

 You already know you should avoid alcohol and unhealthy foods to prevent dry winter skin.
 However, you should also think twice about the following habits that can dehydrate you:

 • Washing too hot: That said, taking overly hot showers or using too-warm water to wash your face strips it of oils.
 It may ramp up production to compensate, promoting breakouts.
+Use lukewarm or warm water rather than hot water to avoid stripping your skin’s natural oils.
 Keep temperatures moderate.

 • Getting dehydrated: You might not feel as thirsty in winter, but keep that water bottle with you.
 When you get dehydrated, so does your skin.